shopware/shopware/src/Docs/platform/5-orm/8-events.md

 # Events

-Events are the easiest way of acting with or extending the ORM.
+Events are the easiest way to extend the ORM.
 Every entity comes with a set of events which will be fired in various situations.

 All events are nested into one container event so that your subscriber should only get fired once for e.g. a search